- > About Us

-In December 2015, the 2015 Science Session for Children was held at the Hiratsuka Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 43 fifth and sixth graders from five elementary schools in the area surrounding the plant took part in this session.
+In August 2016, a Science Session for Children was held at the Takatsuki Plant of Daiichi Sankyo Propharma Co., Ltd. A total of 23 fifth and sixth graders from elementary schools in the area surrounding the plant took part in this session.
 The 37 children first transformed into scientists by putting on white coats, gloves, and goggles under the supervision of an associate professor from the National Institute of Technology, Numazu College!
 They thoroughly enjoyed a science experiment where they created various types of slime and completely immersed themselves in the process.

 Science Session for Children

 ●Social Studies Classes for Elementary School Students

 The Takatsuki Plant of Daiichi Sankyo Propharma held a social science class in November 2016 that was attended by 81 fifth grade students from elementary schools located near the plant.
 As part of this class, students observed the process of manufacturing solid formulation pharmaceuticals and took quizzes designed to teach them basic knowledge about medicine.
 The elementary school students that participated were proactive in asking questions on aspects of medicine they were curious about as well as simple questions about the plant and other topics.
 This enjoyable class thus stimulated interest in medicine.

 ●Students to Science (S2S)

 Daiichi Sankyo, Inc., of the United States, has been partnering with the Students to Science (S2S) program since fiscal 2011 with the aim of providing junior high school and high school students with an opportunity to experience science firsthand.
 In fiscal 2016, approximately 1,800 students participated in this program, and 8 employees volunteered to serve as mentors to these students.